R2111 Be Kind to the earth. Sustainable Garden Practices.

 The Grey Areas.

 If we consider the following question there would be sustainability pros and cons for each option so sometimes it is difficult to choose the most sustainable option.
+Please note this is not a past RHS question.

 The Question: Which do you think is the most sustainable option for a boundary?